SalvationDevelopment/Salvation-Scripts-Production/TCG-exclusive rulings/readme.md

 #List of cards that work differently in the TCG than in the OCG

-`Storming Mirror Force` : In the TCG, is able to bounce face-down Attack Position monsters
 `Swap Frog` : In the TCG, is able to bounce itself back to the hand multiple times
 `Statue of Anguish Pattern` : In the TCG, the effect of "Statue of Anguish Pattern" can be activated when a card is Special Summoned from your Spell & Trap Zone to the Monster Zone during the Damage Step.
 In the OCG, it cannot.
 `Steelswarm Roach` : In the TCG, can negate an entire Pendulum Summon if a LV5 monster is summoned, in the OCG it would only negate the LV5 monsters.